Iterative bounds on effective transport for advection diffusion in periodic flow fields: Introduction

 Here, we develop an iterative method that, in principle, enables an arbitrary number of measure moments to be calculated analytically in \textit{closed form} for any spatially periodic or space-time periodic fluid velocity field represented as a finite trigonometric Fourier series.
-This, in turn, enables an arbitrary number of nested bounds to be calculated for such flows.
-This iterative method is implemented into a numerical algorithm using Maple's symbolic math toolbox which can be used to calculate measure moments in closed form for such flows up to a given order only limited by computational resources.
-Moreover, we extend this numerical algorithm to Matlab, which enables hundreds of moments to be computed using floating point arithmetic.
-We incorporate the moment values into an existing numerical algorithm \texttt{padeapprox} \cite{Gonnet:2013:55:1:101:110853236} which computes Pad{\'e} approximants in a robust, stable way and compute several nested bounds for the diagonal components of the matrix $\Dg^*$ for some model steady and space-time periodic flows.
-High order bounds accurately capture the known \cite{Fannjiang:1994:SIAM_JAM:333,Fannjiang:1997:1033} asymptotic behavior of the effective diffusivity for a steady cell-flow as a function of P{\'e}clet number in the advection dominated regime~\cite{Murphy:ADSTPF-2017,Murphy:ADSRF-2019}.
-Adding a space-time periodic term to the fluid velocity field of this steady flow results in an appreciable additional enhancement of $\Dg^*$, shown both in the Pad{\'e} approximant bounds here and in numerical results involving direct computation of the spectral measure $\mu$~\cite{Murphy:ADSTPF-2017}.
+This, in turn, enables an arbitrary number of nested bounds to be calculated for such flows. {\it The framework facilitates new analytical bounds that are not available from existing numerical methods.} This iterative method is implemented into a numerical algorithm using the Maple and Python-SymPy symbolic math toolboxes which can be used to calculate measure moments in closed form for such flows up to a given order only limited by computational resources.
+Moreover, we extend this numerical algorithm to MATLAB, which enables hundreds of moments to be computed using floating point arithmetic.
+We incorporate the moment values into an existing numerical algorithm \texttt{padeapprox} \cite{Gonnet:2013:55:1:101:110853236} which computes Pad{\'e} approximants in a robust, stable way, and then compute several nested bounds for the diagonal components of the matrix $\Dg^*$ for some model steady and space-time periodic flows.
+High order bounds accurately capture the known \cite{Fannjiang:1994:SIAM_JAM:333,Fannjiang:1997:1033} asymptotic behavior of the effective diffusivity for a steady cell-flow as a function of P{\'e}clet number in the advection-dominated regime~\cite{Murphy:ADSTPF-2017,Murphy:ADSRF-2019}.
+Adding a space-time periodic term to the fluid velocity field of this steady flow results in an appreciable enhancement of $\Dg^*$, shown both in the Pad{\'e} approximate bounds here and in numerical results involving direct computation of the spectral measure $\mu$~\cite{Murphy:ADSTPF-2017}.
+In the fluid setting, a notable weakness of Pad{\'e} approximation is that in the advection-dominated regime, the upper and lower bounds diverge from the $\Dg^*$ value, see Fig. 1 of \cite{Avellaneda:CMP-339}.
+In other words, for a fixed number of spectral moments, the bounds lose accuracy rapidly as the molecular diffusivity tends to zero.
+The phenomenon also occurs in our numerical results here (see Fig. \ref{fig:steady_2D_bounds}, Fig. \ref{fig:steady_3D_bounds}, and Fig. \ref{fig:dynamic_bounds}).
+How to cure such divergence inherent in the bounds remains an open problem.